straz/artificialtrust/_articles/cyber.md

 ### The original *cyber* meme
 In Homer's *Odyssey*, Odysseus had to steer his ship between the monster of certain death Scylla, and the whirlpool of certain death Charybdis.
+This ancient Greek story was the original *cyber* meme, often referenced in political imagery and speech.

-The ancient Greek story was the original *cyber* meme, often referenced in political imagery and speech.
-In 1793, with fresh revolutions in America and France, this political cartoon shows the Prime Minister steering the ship Constitution between mob anarchy and tyranny, toward "public happiness".
+In 1793, with fresh revolutions in America and France, a political cartoon shows the Prime Minister steering the ship Constitution between mob anarchy and tyranny, toward "public happiness."

 {% include figure.html
     filename="GillrayBritannia.jpg"